 The DND status on the softphone works only halfway.
 The T58A lists the softphone user as Available.
 When that DND status was active, calls from the T58A to the softphone transferred immediately to the user’s voicemail.

 All other status options from the softphone had no effect on the phone presence information interpreted by the T58A.
 The softphone user continued to be represented by a green icon, and calls would still ring to the softphone as if that person was available.

 You would be correct in thinking that this set of circumstances isn’t perfect.
 What we can tell you, however, is that interpretation of presence types is consistent between matching phone models.
 We can speak best about the VirtualPBX Desktop Softphone and its impact on your business.

 Presence can be a useful tool for remote teams.
 Team members can identify their fellow employees with a quick glance at the softphone’s status marker.
 All contacts in a user’s directory are listed with a status icon next to their names.

 Workers who have difficult circumstances may also find benefit in the granularity of status types that our softphone offers.
 A working-from-home parent may wish to indicate they are Away to signify that they’re helping manage a child’s online learning.
 With COVID-19 moving both parents and children into the home, a workplace status can say much more than “I’m on the phone.”

-For a deeper discussion about phone presence information and use of our softphone or available hardware phones, don’t hesitate to get in touch with our team to see how we can help you.
+For a deeper discussion about phone presence information, don’t hesitate to get in touch with our team.